ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

    production.
 Any bugs identified should have their hotfixes pushed to this release branch.

 #.
-When the branch is deemed as stable for public release, the PR ismerged
+When the branch is deemed as stable for public release, the PR is merged
    to `main` branch, which is then tagged with a `MAJOR.MINOR.0` release.
    The release branch will not be deleted.